-The majority of bonuses are only valid for new customers.
+The majority of sports betting bonus offers are only valid for new customers.
 For example, adverts in the Racing Post for online accounts feature the words: ‘UP TO £200 DEPOSIT BONUS FOR NEW CUSTOMERS’ An asterix (*) directs readers to the small print at the bottom of the page.
 The conditions clearly state that only new account holders are valid for this offer.
-Clearly, customers must make a deposit to enjoy the benefits of a new customer deposit bonus.
+Clearly, the customers must make a deposit to enjoy the benefits of a new customer deposit bonus.

 Potential new customers must follow a procedure which involves entering personal and account details.
-A promotional code is optional but is required for users to take advantage of a bonus having been directed from an affiliate site.
-The new customer offers are generally more stringent when to comes to odds and turnover restrictions.
+A promotional code is optional, but is required for users who wish to take advantage of a sports betting bonus, having been directed from an affiliate site.
+The new customer offers are generally more stringent when it comes to odds and turnover restrictions.
 Processes are also in place to ensure that one individual cannot open multiple accounts and take advantage of the bonuses more than once.

 Live television coverage of sporting events increases betting interest and turnover.
 Live streaming has been introduced to take advantage of people more likely to place a bet when they can see the action.
 Bonuses that are related to one-off fixtures are more successful when there is live TV coverage.
 Some channels are more open to mentioning betting in their transmissions and this has another positive effect on betting.
 A bonus will be offered generally on the day of the match or race.